ivopetkov/responsively-lazy/README.md

 bower install responsively-lazy
 ```

-The library does not have any dependencies and it's just 1.1kb gzipped and minified.
+The library does not have any dependencies, and it's just 1.1kb gzipped and minified.

 ## Usage